The Token Economy - Engineering an AI's Working Memory

 - “serendipity” = typically 5 tokens

-- Emojis, punctuation, and even spaces are often individual tokens.
+- Emojis, punctuation, and spaces are often individual tokens.

 Why does this matter?

-- Context Window Limits: Every LLM has a hard limit on the number of tokens it can process in a single prompt.
-Exceed this, and the model simply truncates the oldest parts of your conversation.
-The AI literally “forgets” the beginning of the chat because it can’t fit it into its working memory.
+- Context Window Limits: Every LLM has a hard limit on tokens it can process in a single prompt.
+Exceed this, and the model truncates the oldest parts of your conversation.
+The AI literally forgets the beginning of the chat because it can’t fit it into its working memory.

-- Cost: LLM API calls are priced per token (note some LLMs price input and output tokens separately).
-A longer context means a higher bill for every single interaction.
+- Cost: LLM API calls are priced per token (some LLMs price input and output tokens separately).
+Longer context means a higher bill for every single interaction.

-- Latency: Larger prompts take longer for the LLM to process, increasing response times and degrading user experience.
+- Latency: Larger prompts take longer to process, increasing response times and degrading user experience.

-- Context Rot:: The longer the context window is, the less reliable the LLM’s answers are going to be as shown in this researc.
+- Context Rot: The longer the context window gets, the less reliable the LLM’s answers become, as shown in this research.

-This is the “context window wall,” and hitting it means higher costs, slower responses, and an AI that becomes increasingly incoherent as it loses its past.
-This is where our Context Engineering needs to be particularly clever.
+That’s the “context window wall.”
+Hitting it means higher costs, slower responses, and an AI that becomes increasingly incoherent as it loses its past.
+This is where Context Engineering needs to be particularly clever.

 AI to the Rescue: Intelligent Summarisation

-Our solution to the token economy problem is to use the AI itself to manage its own memory.
-Instead of sending the full, raw history indefinitely, we employ a sophisticated strategy of intelligent summarisation.
+The solution to the token economy problem: use the AI itself to manage its own memory.
+Instead of sending the full, raw history indefinitely, we employ intelligent summarisation.

-In our ConversationManager, after every few turns (I have set a threshold of 5 messages for demo purposes), we trigger a background process to summarise the recent conversation.
+In the ConversationManager, after every few turns (I’ve set a threshold of 5 messages for demo purposes), a background process kicks off to summarise the recent conversation.

 // conversationManager.js